-When developing applications for the IPU, maximising the I/O performance is important.
-If an application is I/O-bound, after optimisation of the host data loading, then you can explore further optimisations of the movement of data into the IPU.
-This chapter will cover two options that can improve I/O performance.
+When developing applications for the IPU, maximising I/O performance is important.
+If an application is still I/O-bound after optimising host data loading, then you can explore further optimisations of the movement of data into the IPU.
+This chapter will cover two specific optimisations that can improve I/O performance:

-Poplar supports prefetching and multibuffering to improve the I/O performance.
-For more details, see the Poplar and PopLibs User Guide.
+Poplar supports prefetching and multibuffering to improve I/O performance.
+For more details, see Optimising host data transfers in the Poplar and PopLibs User Guide.

-Prefetch is enabled by default in poplar.
+Prefetch is enabled by default in Poplar.
 The default buffer depth is 1.
-You can change it to a higher value to improve I/O performance:
+You can increase the value for the buffer depth to improve I/O performance:

 opts = poptorch.Options() opts._Popart.set("defaultPrefetchBufferingDepth", 3)

-Using multibuffering is specially useful when you see large
+Using multibuffering is especially useful when you see large

-For example, Fig. 8.1 shows a profile of a simple pogram
+For example, Fig. 8.1 shows a profile of a simple program

 without using buffering.
 The program consists of a loop where the IPU gets data